alterNERDtive/elite-scripts/README.md

 * Tkinter

 You probably want to install your distribution/OS package for Tkinter instead of using pip.
-Then do the good old `pip install --user -r requirements.txt` or `pip3 install --user -r requirements.txt`.
+Then do the good old `pip install --user -r requirements.txt`.

+You’ll also need to install pyEDSM’s dependencies:
+`pip install --user -r pyEDSM/requirements.txt`

 ## Pre-Compiled Version (Windows) ##